NIEHS/MMC-filetransfer/README.md

     # Scipion
-    HTML = ''  #Path to where the scipion static html reports should be placed scipion_loc = '' #Where the scipion projects are being saved
+    HTML = ''  #Path to where the scipion static html reports should be placed
     ```
 3. Setup storage locations.
 Open `config/storageLocations.yaml` in a text editor.

-    There are 3 locations that can be set up.
-Staging, longTerm, cluster.
+    There are 4 locations that can be set up. staging, longTerm, cluster, and scipion.
     ```yaml
     staging: #required
       status: staging